Selling final expense insurance CAN be a lucrative and rewarding career.

 So no matter the health condition – heart history, cancer, lung problems, diabetes – I quite commonly offer the BEST final expense options at the BEST prices.

 You need the know-how and flexibility to match the BEST carrier with the prospect’s health.

 This is what gives you the best price and coverage advantages, DRASTICALLY reducing replacement risk.

 I cannot express how important this is to your longevity in this career.

-As much as want more unsuspecting agents learning how to sell final expense insurance with this particular company to fuel my replacement sales, it’s better that you know the potential consequences you face as a one-company agent.
+As much as want more unsuspecting final expense agents learning how to sell final expense insurance with this particular company to fuel my replacement sales, it’s better that you know the potential consequences you face as a one-company agent.

 Instead, look for an independent agency with multiple carriers.

 This gives the best chance to sell more final expense insurance while keeping your business on the books.